 'The Lord said to me, "My grace is sufficient for you, for power is made perfect in weakness."
 So, I will boast all the more gladly of my weaknesses, so that the power of Christ may dwell in me.
-Therefore I am content with weaknesses, insults, hardships, persecutions, and calamities for the sake of Christ; for whenever I am weak, then I am strong.'
+Therefore I am content with weaknesses, insults, hardships, persecutions, and calamities for the sake of Christ; for whenever I am weak, then I am strong' (2 Corinthians 12:9-10)

-Much pain in our world results from our reaction to unjust suffering inflicted on us by others.
+8. Much pain in our world results from our reaction to unjust suffering inflicted on us by others.
 We tend to hurt back.
 Or, when we do not do that, we store up the hurt and pass it on to others.
 In either case, the pain goes on and on.

 If, however, we can bear suffering in love; if we can continue to offer love ('offer the other cheek'); if, while working against injustice, and while working to alleviate suffering, we are hated, excluded, reviled and defamed because of Jesus - then indeed we are blessed, for the suffering stops with us.

 What is more, it exercises an extraordinary power for the conversion of those who cause us the suffering.
 It can give courage also to those who suffer and who do not know how to bear it.

-For the disciple of Jesus there is a profound sense in which suffering can unite us to him.
+9. For the disciple of Jesus there is a profound sense in which suffering can unite us to him.
 Truly, love is the greatest gift.
 But if we love the way Jesus loved, it will not be long before suffering enters our lives as it entered his.
-If, like Jesus, we are to love the outsiders, we, like Jesus, will suffer the lot of the outsider.
-If, like Jesus, we are going to take the part of the oppressed, we, like Jesus, will suffer the lot of the oppressed.
+If, like Jesus, we love outsiders, we, like Jesus, will become outsiders.
+If, like Jesus, we take the part of the oppressed, we, like Jesus, will be oppressed.

 This was Paul's experience.
 He wanted to know and live Jesus' life, even, and perhaps especially, when he experienced suffering.

-'I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me.
+'I have been crucified with the Messiah; and it is no longer I who live, but it is the Messiah who lives in me.
 And the life I now live in the flesh I live by the faith of the Son of God, loving me and giving himself for me' (Galatians 2:19-20).

-'May I never boast of anything except the cross of our Lord Jesus Christ, by which the world has been crucified to me, and I to the world' (Galatians 6:14).
+'May I never boast of anything except the cross of our Lord Jesus the Messiah, by which the world has been crucified to me, and I to the world' (Galatians 6:14).